jrobador/resnet50-classification/README.md

 ```
 Afterwards, the command source /workspace/setup/vck5000/setup.sh must be run to configure the work environment of the card.
-Then, the following command must be used to avoid problems with the assignment of permissions: sudo chmod o=rw /dev/dri/render*
+Then, the following command must be used to avoid problems with the assignment of permissions:  ``` sudo chmod o=rw /dev/dri/render*  ```

-To compile the software, we run ./build.sh.
+To compile the software, we run  ``` ./build.sh ```.
 This script uses 3 files located in [src](https://github.com/jrobador/resnet50-classification/tree/main/deploy/src).

-To run the model, run as follows: .../resnet_bc .../VCK5000/resnet50_tf2_BC.xmodel .../path-to-images/
+To run the model, run as follows: ``` .../resnet_bc .../VCK5000/resnet50_tf2_BC.xmodel .../path-to-images/ ```

+The results are....

+**Next Steps**
+This project represents the first step applying Artificial Intelligence on Agriculture Applications.
+The results show the excellent efficiency that VCK5000 can provide.
+In the future I hope to create other models that can be joined with this one through a high-level API.
+Also, it is interesting to combine computer vision with machine learning models based on time series that allow farmers to predict the amount they are going to harvest based on the state of their crops' leaves.
+There are no solutions of this type on the market that offer a cloud-based service that is easy to use for the end consumer.